Welcome to LookChem.com Sign In|Join Free

 Description

-Octyl octanoate has a faint, fatty odor reminiscent of green tea with an oily, fruity, sweet, mildly green taste.
-May be prepared by esterification of octanoic acid with octyl alcohol in the presence of HCl catalyst; or by passing vapors of octanoic acid and hydrogen over a copper chromium oxide catalyst at high temperature (320°C).
+FEMA 2811, also known as Octyl octanoate, is a chemical compound with a faint, fatty odor reminiscent of green tea and an oily, fruity, sweet, mildly green taste.
+It can be prepared by esterification of octanoic acid with octyl alcohol in the presence of HCl catalyst or by passing vapors of octanoic acid and hydrogen over a copper chromium oxide catalyst at high temperature (320°C).

 Preparation